 - Burlington: Joseph Brant Hospital, 1245 Lakeshore Road

-- Burlington: Gary Allan Learning Centre – Burlington (open May 12), 3250 New Street
+- Burlington: Gary Allan Learning Centre – Burlington, 3250 New Street

 Halton Region Public Health is following the eligibility criteria outlined by the Province.
 As the Province announces new eligible populations or any changes to their implementation plan, Halton Region will update this webpage.

 Halton’s COVID-19 interactive dashboard provides a summary of the current local situation and information on COVID-19 activity in Halton to date.
 You can use the dashboard to easily explore Halton’s COVID-19 data on overall case counts, demographics, institutional outbreaks and lab testing.

 - TechSoup Canada has put together a resource on COVID-19: How Nonprofits Can Establish Effective Telecommuting Practices – https://www.techsoupcanada.ca/en/community/blog/covid-19-working-remotely